Hut 8 Mining Corp. (HUT) Shares Down Despite Recent Market Volatility

 Sponsored

-The average price suggested by analysts for HUT is $3.38, The public float for HUT is 183.08M, and currently, shorts hold a 7.98% of that float.
-The average trading volume for HUT on February 27, 2023 was 8.74M shares.
+The average price predicted by analysts for HUT is $3.38, The public float for HUT is 183.08M and currently, short sellers hold a 6.06% ratio of that float.
+The average trading volume of HUT on March 06, 2023 was 9.06M shares.

 HUT’s Market Performance